 I have been practising yoga since the early 1980’s following visiting the Iyengar stand in Fresher’s Week at Edinburgh University.
 I joined many other things too, but yoga is the one that I continue with to this day.

 It has contributed positively and been with me throughout my life.

 In 2011 I qualified as a teacher and, working through teaching levels, am now a level 3 teacher.
 I was fortunate to be able to visit the Ramamani Iyengar Memorial Yoga Institute, in Pune in India in 2018 and be taught by Geeta and Praschant Iyengar

 I first encountered Iyengar Yoga in the early ‘90s but, much as I loved the practice, it was not until I changed my direction in life and became a practitioner in sound, working with therapeutic singing bowls, that I started to appreciate yoga on a whole new level; the two disciplines inform each other so beautifully.

-Whilst training, I went to Pune where I had the wonderful experience of being taught by Prashant Iyengar and qualified as an Introductory Teacher in 2020.
+Whilst training, I went to Pune where I had the wonderful experience of being taught by Prashant Iyengar and qualified as a Level 1 teacher in 2020.

 I love that Iyengar Yoga places such importance on accessibility through the use of props and delight in teaching students of all ages and body types.

 Copyright 2022 Edinburgh Iyengar Yoga Centre